This post may contain affiliate links. Please see my disclosure policy for details.

 However, there was an element to Chitwan that I hated and that was the exploitation of the elephants.

 These beautiful creatures seemed to just be used for profit.
-They were chained up, rode by four people at a time, three times in a day, tamed with bullhooks and generally looked distressed.
+They were chained up, rode by four people at a time, three times a day, tamed with bullhooks, and generally looked distressed.